 Systemic lupus erythematosus (SLE or lupus) is a chronic disease that causes systemic inflammation and affects multiple organs.
-Is it possible to identify preclinical signs of SLE very early and intervene to prevent a patient’s transition to active disease?
 Who is most at risk to develop SLE, and why?
-How does a person transition from health to active lupus?
-Lupus flares vary from mild to serious.
-Most patients have times when the disease is active, followed by times when the disease is mostly quiet.
+How does a person transition from healthy to active lupus?
 How can we help patients achieve and maintain remission?
-These are some of the questions explored in sessions at ACR Convergence 2020 and that we’ve covered in the pages of The Rheumatologist in past issues.
+These are some of the questions explored in sessions at ACR Convergence 2020.

-Watch this space for Physician Editor Philip Seo, MD, MHS-selected coverage from ACR Convergence 2020, beginning with a report on the State of the Art: Lupus—the Future Is Now session, moderated by Saira Sheikh, MD.
-We also invite you to explore our collection of research reviews, case reports and clinical articles on advances in the diagnosis and management of SLE.
+Also, see below for TR Physician Editor Philip Seo, MD, MHS-selected coverage from ACR Convergence 2020.
+And we invite you to explore our collection of research reviews, case reports and clinical articles on advances in the diagnosis and management of SLE.